tendermint/go-amino/README.md

 # Wire in other languages

 Contact us on github.com/tendermint/go-wire/issues, we are looking for contributors to implement Wire in other languages.
 In Golang, we are are interested in codec generators.

+Bounty payments will be available (from individual contributions).
+More details coming, but in the meantime, please start contributing and soliciting feedback.